Tushar-Siddik/simplespinner/README.md

 ## Feedback
-Your feedback will highly appreciated.
+Your feedback will be highly appreciated.